ec262/discovery/README.md

     the key).
 Also, foreman cannot try to get more workers than they're permitted by trying to request chunks in quick succession.

-3. In a "live" system of this time, we would be actively collecting statistics about who is creating jobs, not doing them, etc. in order to crack down on abuse.
-This would make it easier to find cheaters who are repeatedly preventing chunks from finishing, or foremen who are creating jobs but not checking them.
-However, without real usage statistics, it is basically impossible to develop these kinds of counter-measures.
+3. In a "live" system, we would be actively collecting statistics about who is creating jobs, not doing them, etc. We could then develop heuristics to find cheaters who are repeatedly preventing chunks or foremen who are creating jobs but not checking them.
+However, without real usage data, it is basically impossible to develop these kinds of counter-measures.

 TODO